Skip to main content

 • Current week shows per-day data: completed workout days display actual results, while pending workout days show projected targets.
 This means you see a consistent picture even when you're partway through a week — no misleading drops in volume from partial data

-• Future weeks show projected targets based on your current reference weight and fatigue history
+• Future weeks show projected targets anchored on your most recent logged sets and fatigue history

 This distinction matters.
 The preview is not a rigid plan — it's a projection that updates as you train and provide fatigue ratings.